carpentries-incubator/scons-novice/episodes/06-variables.md

 ```

 Note that the above import statement merges the module namespace into the SConstruct file namespace.
-We must be careful to avoid re-using variable and function names, which would overwrite the names
+We must be careful to avoid re-defining variable and function names provided by
+`scons_lesson_configuration.py` in our `SConstruct` file, which would overwrite the names provided
-provided by our module.
+by our module and lead to unexpected behavior.

 We can re-run SCons to see that everything still works: